sitphp/commands/doc/5_tools.question_tool.md

 ### Placeholder

 It is possible to display a placeholder with the `setPlaceholder` method.
-It will only show when the user has not started typing his answer:
+It will only show when the user has not started typing :

 ```php
 // In the "handle" method of your command class ...